kzorluoglu/keycastlowerthirds/README.md

 - **Show/Hide toggle**: operate independently of the text overlay.
 - **Live preview**: scaled frame inside the control panel plus real kiosk render.

+### Live Sources Tab

+- **Add VDO.Ninja feeds**: paste a `https://vdo.ninja/?view=...` URL and label it for the show rundown.
+- **Preview**: embed the viewer link in the control panel to confirm picture and audio before you take it live.
+- **Take Live**: fades the kiosk to the selected feed and automatically hides fullscreen video cues.
+- **History**: keep a rolling list of previously used links so you can recall them instantly.

 ### System Tab

 - **Key color**: pick the chroma background (defaults to `#00FF00`).